queen-raae/gatsby-plugin-fathom/README.md

-# gatsby-plugin-fathom
+# Fathom Analytics Gatsby Plugin

-> Use Gatsby Plugin Fathom to add Fathom Analytics tracking to your site.
+> Use @raae/gatsby-plugin-fathom to add Fathom Analytics tracking to your Gatsby site.

 Instead of messing with [html.js as Fathom suggests](https://usefathom.com/integrations/gatsbyjs), use this plugin to add the Fathom tracking script the Gatsby way.